Does My Project Need a Permit?

 Window Installation

-When installing new windows that are larger than your existing windows, you'll need a permit to cut holes for them.
+When installing new windows, you'll need a permit to cut holes for them.
 The same goes for new doors and skylights.

 Renting a Dumpster